This post may contain affiliate links. See my disclosure policy.

 These no bake white chocolate raspberry cookies need just 5 ingredients to make and yield perfect thick, soft, and chewy cookies.

-My family reckons my raspberry cookies are one of my best cookie recipes, so I elevated them with a few tweaks to make a simple, no-bake version with one key addition- white chocolate.
+My family reckons my strawberry cookies are one of my best cookie recipes, so I elevated them with a few tweaks to make a simple, no-bake version with one key addition- white chocolate.

 White chocolate and raspberries make the most incredible combination and the tartness from the berries balances out the overtly sweet white chocolate.
 My recipe is also different because it involves no baking!